-For an FDA regulated protocol, please contact the HRRC office.
+For an FDA regulated protocol, please contact the RPP office.

 No. Students who have conducted research as fulfillment of a degree requirement may have a copy of the data as long as the original data are maintained on GVSU's campus.

-No. Federal Regulations requires a minimum data storage period of 3 years, but no maximum storage period; data may be stored indefinitely.
+No. Federal Regulations requires a minimum data storage period of 3 years after the close of the study, but no maximum storage period; data may be stored indefinitely.
 After the 3-year minimum storage period, the disposition of the data is at the discretion of the Principal Investigator.

 Appropriate Data Storage

 At GVSU, data is appropriately stored on the L and N Drives of GVSU servers where it is secure and regularly backed up.
-In addition to one’s desktop computer, these drives can be accessed from other locations on campus or from home.
+These drives can be accessed from other locations on and off campus.

-If you research project uses FOIA requests to collect data, please be advised that the University Counsel Office is available for any questions and/or concerns you may have.
+If you research project uses FOIA requests to collect data, the University Counsel Office has offered to be available for any questions and/or concerns you may have.

 Please contact Tom Butcher at 331-2067 or firstname.lastname@example.org for advisement.